balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 When a client intends to initiate E2E encryption of a communications resource, it begins by requesting the creation of a KMS resource object.
 This resource object logically represents the communications resource within the KMS data model.

 As part of a create resource request, a KMS server MUST create at least one authorization object on the newly created resource object to explicitly authorize the user making the request.
 A client MAY request the immediate creation of one or more additional authorizations such that corresponding users may be immediately authorized to access and operate on the new resource object.
+Also, a client MAY request number of anonymous authorizations to be created on the new resource object, specified by anonymous attribute in the request.
 If for any reason one or more requested authorizations cannot be applied to the new resource object, the entire create resource request MUST be failed by the KMS.

 As part of a create resource request, a client MAY request the immediate binding of one or more unbound KMS keys to the new resource object.
 If any key indicated in the request is already bound, or is otherwise invalid (e.g. expired), the entire create resource request MUST be failed by the KMS.